-- The cost of retrofitting civic facilities is estimated at \$1 million per year (on average) and electrifying City fleet vehicles and electric vehicle charging infrastructure at \$1.1 million/year over 15 years.1 - Annual net fuel cost savings of \$1.4 million are estimated once the entire fleet has been converted to electric, with a 40% decrease in maintenance costs.ii
+- The cost of retrofitting civic facilities is estimated at \$1 million per year (on average) and electrifying City fleet vehicles and electric vehicle charging infrastructure at \$1.1 million/year over 15 years. - Annual net fuel cost savings of \$1.4 million are estimated once the entire fleet has been converted to electric, with a 40% decrease in maintenance costs."

-- Develop and implement corporate energy and emissions policies and strategies to increase energy efficiency and phase out fossil fuel use in new and existing civic buildings and infrastructure. - Develop and implement a Green Fleet Strategy that reduces overall vehicle use, and prioritizes the use of zero-emissions fleet vehicles and renewable fleet fuels. - Develop programs and end-of-trip amenities to encourage employees to use transit, low-carbon, and active transportation modes for commuting and work-related travel.
+- Develop and implement corporate energy and emissions policies and strategies to increase energy efficiency and phase out fossil fuel use in new and existing civic buildings and infrastructure. - Develop and implement a Green Fleet Strategy that reduces overall vehicle use, prioritizes the use of zero-emissions fleet vehicles and/or renewable transportation fuels, and includes provisions for reducing emissions from tools and equipment. - Develop programs and end-of-trip amenities to encourage employees to use transit, low-carbon, and active transportation modes for commuting and work-related travel.